lrnq/ibbsc/README.md

     -e    --epochs                      Number of epochs to train on per run.
     -num  --num_runs                    Number of times to run the network.
     -mi   --mi_methods                  List of method(s) for estimating the mutual information.
     -g    --try_gpu                     Try to train on a GPU.
-Note that CUDA seeds might not have been set.
+Note that CUDA seeds have not been set in main.py.
-    -nb   --num_bins                    Number of bins to use for discretization.
+    -nb   --num_bins                    List of number of bins to use for discretization.
     -ls   --layer_sizes                 List of the layers sizes of the network.
     -pr   --plot_results                Plot the information plane of the data just generated.
     -sm   --save_max_vals               Save max values for each layer at each epoch.